dandeliongold/servers/src/postgres/README.md

       * Using UI: Use step above to find in Services and right click to select Start.
       * You can set the service to start automatically with Windows either through the Services UI (right click, select Properties, and change Startup Type) or by running `Set-Service postgresql-x64-17 -StartupType Automatic`

-3. Connect to PostgreSQL:
+3. Connect to PostgreSQL with your root user (will ask for password):
 ```bash
 psql -U postgres
 ```

 ### Creating a Test Database

-1. Connect as postgres user:
+1. Connect as postgres root user (will ask for password):
 ```bash
 psql -U postgres
 ```